Human-like object concept representations emerge naturally in multimodal large language models: Results

-In Figure \ref{fig:dim_vis}, we visually represent interpretability for selected dimensions (in LLM and MLLM) by showcasing object images weighted most heavily in those dimensions.
-Visual inspection suggests that these dimensions are interpretable, reflecting both conceptual and perceptual traits of the depicted objects.
-We assigned intuitive labels (e.g., `animal-related' and `food-related'; see Methods) to each dimension identified from LLM and MLLM at the top of each row.
-From the results, we observed that certain dimensions appear to convey semantic categorization, such as those linked to food, animals, vehicles, or tools (see Figure \ref{fig:dim_vis}a).
-Some dimensions seem to capture perceptual features like hardness, value, disgust, temperature, or texture (see Figure \ref{fig:dim_vis}b).
-Additionally, some dimensions in MLLM seem to reflect global spatial properties, such as cluttered, crowded or spectacular related (see Figure \ref{fig:dim_vis}c).
-However, these dimensions are not found in LLM.
-Some dimensions express shape attributes (flatness, elongation, spiculate; see Figure \ref{fig:dim_vis}d), color (see Figure \ref{fig:dim_vis}d), and even user specificity—whether items are intended for children, adults, everyday consumers, or experts (see Supplementary Figure \ref{fig:dim_vis_2}a).
-Moreover, dimensions outlining physical composition emerge, distinguishing between objects made of wood, ceramic, metal, or other materials (see Supplementary Figure \ref{fig:dim_vis_2}b).
-Environment-related distinctions also surface, like land-based versus sea-based or indoor versus outdoor contexts (see Supplementary Figure \ref{fig:dim_vis_2}c).
-See Supplementary Figures \ref{fig:dim_vis_1_14}-\ref{fig:dim_vis_57_66} for a visual display of all 66 dimensions.
-Notably, each dimension within LLM or MLLM embodies a blend of multiple attributes, accommodating diverse interpretations.
-We provide a single interpretation for each dimension here to showcase the concepts they represent.
-Overall, the dimensions extracted from LLM and MLLM demonstrate interpretability, disclosing fine-grained differences across various aspects of natural objects.
-Together with the dimension labels identified from humans \cite{hebart2023things}, the dimension labels identified from LLM and MLLM were listed in Supplementary Table \ref{table:66dim_labels}, for ease of reference.
+While past research has explored multidimensional mental representations in humans \cite{hebart2020revealing,hebart2023things}, this study is the first to examine LLMs.
+We focused on analyzing these dimensions to identify properties prioritized by LLM and MLLM when assessing object similarity.
+Figs. \ref{fig:dim_vis}a-d visually represent selected dimensions in LLM and MLLM by showing object images weighted most heavily in those dimensions.
+These dimensions are interpretable, reflecting conceptual and perceptual traits.
+We assigned intuitive labels (e.g., "animal-related" and "food-related"; see Methods) to dimensions from LLM and MLLM.
+Some dimensions appear to represent semantic categories (e.g., food, animals, vehicles) (Fig. \ref{fig:dim_vis}a), while others capture perceptual features like hardness, value, temperature, or texture (Fig. \ref{fig:dim_vis}b).
+Certain MLLM dimensions seem to reflect global spatial properties (e.g., crowded) (Fig. \ref{fig:dim_vis}c), while some convey shape (flatness, elongation) and color (Fig. \ref{fig:dim_vis}d).
+Dimensions also distinguish user specificity (children vs. adults, everyday consumers vs. experts) (Extended Data Fig. 1b), physical composition (wood, ceramic, metal) (Extended Data Fig. 1c), and environment-related traits (land vs. sea, indoor vs. outdoor) (Extended Data Fig. 1d).
+See Extended Data Figs. 2-6 for a visual display of all 66 dimensions.
+Each dimension in LLM or MLLM embodies multiple attributes, but we offer a single interpretation per dimension to showcase the concepts they represent.